Stakes rise for Sanders heading into Michigan primary

 Michigan and five other states hold presidential contests on Tuesday at a critical point in the Democratic race.

-Sanders is in an urgent fight to turn things around as the primary calendar quickly shifts to other states in the coming weeks that could favor Biden and narrow his path to the nomination.
-He countered the parade of Democratic firepower lining up behind Biden by securing the endorsement of the Rev. Jesse Jackson.
+Sanders is in an urgent fight to turn things around as the primary calendar quickly shifts to other states that could favor Biden and narrow his path to the nomination.
+The senator countered the parade of Democratic firepower lining up behind Biden by securing the endorsement of the Rev. Jesse Jackson and deploying Rep. Alexandria Ocasio-Cortez, D-N.Y., on his behalf.

 Tuesday marks the first time voters will weigh in on the Democratic contest since it effectively narrowed to a two-person race between Sanders and Biden.
 It will be another test of whether Sanders can broaden his appeal among African Americans.
 Biden, meanwhile, must show that he can keep momentum going after his surprise Super Tuesday turnaround.